Bill Maher apologizes on 'Real Time' over using racial slur: 'I did a bad thing'

 One week after Bill Maher used a racial slur during an on-air interview, the "Real Time" host reflected on his comments on his HBO show Friday night.

 "I did a bad thing," Maher said to his first guest, sociology professor Michael Eric Dyson.
-"For black folks, that word, I don't care who you are, has caused pain, I'm not here to do that."
+"For black folks, that word, I don't care who you are, has caused pain.
+I'm not here to do that."

-Maher added that, "It doesn't matter if it was said in malice.
+Maher added that, "It doesn't matter that it wasn't said in malice.
 If it brought back pain to people then that's why I apologized freely and I reiterated it tonight."

 Maher gave the senator a strange look and responded, "Work in the fields?
 Senator, I'm a house n****r."